 Scenario: You want to learn how best to let users know that there is an error on a form they submitted. (i.e. incomplete submission on a form).

 Task: Where would you go if you wanted to learn more about finding an accessible way to alert the user that they submitted the wrong information?
-(Path is Design & Develop Tips for Designing Provide easily identifiable feedback link)
+(Path:(1) Design & Develop > Tutorials > Forms > User Notifications (2) Design & Develop Tips for Designing Provide easily identifiable feedback link)

 NOTE: Record participants success with finding the correct information from 0-2 (0 = FAIL, 1 = Easy success, 2 = Difficult success).